+Given an uncertain short-term future, it is probably worth looking at what has happened in the largest Emerging Markets over the last year and whether this has changed our view from either a top down or a bottom-up perspective.
 India has outperformed for four consecutive years.
 There is plenty of optimism surrounding India: a structural property boom, an increasingly affluent middle class, and strong diplomatic leverage on both sides of the geopolitical divide.
 However, high valuations have deterred us from closing the underweight position in India and we take comfort from the fact that higher growth potential is on offer at more attractive valuations elsewhere in Emerging Markets.
 We continued to take profits from some of our cyclical exposures in India, hold a modest underweight in the country, and remain selective.
-India boasted the largest number of IPOs globally in 2024 (327) and we recently participated in one of these - Hyundai Motor India.
+India boasted the largest number of IPOs globally in 2024 (327), and we recently participated in one of these - Hyundai Motor India.

 Al has obviously been a big driver of stock returns, no more so than in Taiwan, which has hit all-time highs and is the home of TSMC.
 TSMC recently reported very strong 3Q24 results, with notably strong margins.
 TSMC is now working with almost all the AI innovators which gives it unparalleled insight into the type and quantum of demand coming down its pipeline.
 Foreign investors have had concerns over TSMC's Taiwan base given geopolitical and resource (electricity, water) issues.
-TSMC's foundry in Kumamoto, Japan began operations this year, with a second now planned to commence in 2027.
+A TSMC foundry in Kumamoto, Japan began operations this year, with a second now planned to commence in 2027.
 In Phoenix, Arizona, TSMC has two facilities due to commence production in 2025 and 2028 with a third leading edge facility expected to be in operation by the end of the decade.
 Finally, TSMC also announced a new facility in Dresden, Germany with production to commence in 2027.
 While Hsinchu, Taiwan will remain at its core, geographical diversification is reducing the risks.

-South Korea, by contrast has been less positive.
+South Korea, by contrast has been the proverbial 'curate's egg.'
 Most recently the news has been focussed on President Yoon's attempt to impose martial law on the country.
 That this was summarily blocked within hours by the National Assembly speaks volumes to the degree that democracy is now firmly embedded in the southern part of the Korean peninsula.
-Otherwise, 2024 has been more challenging from a corporate perspective.
-Battery maker Samsung SDI has seen weaker demand from EVs and increased Chinese competition.
-Nevertheless, it is a beneficiary of Northvolt's difficulties and in the longer term appears to be making real progress in solid state batteries.
-Likewise, Samsung Electronics has also struggled over the year.
-It has lagged its competitor SK Hynix in gualifying with Nvidia with its leading HBM chips at a time when the gap between its foundry business and TSMC has widened.
+Otherwise, 2024 has been a tale of two tech companies.
+Memory chip maker SK Hynix has successfully ridden the demand for High Bandwidth Memory (HBM) chips used in AI accelerators and has seen revenues and margins benefit accordingly.
+In contrast its larger and more complex competitor, Samsung Electronics has struggled.
+It has struggled to compete with Nvidia with its leading HBM chips at a time when the gap between its foundry business and TSMC has widened.
 In addition, its ubiquitous smartphone business is seeing greater competition from Chinese brands, particularly in the foldable screen segment.
-Samsung Electronics is currently being reviewed by the investment team, but a short note can be found here.
+Samsung Electronics is currently being reviewed by the investment team.